greg/objser-swift/README.md

 See [Conformance.swift](ObjSer/Conformance.swift) for further examples.

-**Note:** Do not catch errors thrown by `Serialised`'s accessor functions, unless you intend to try a different primitive value if one does not work.
+**Note:** Do not catch errors thrown by `Deserialising`'s accessor functions, unless you intend to try a different primitive value if one does not work.
 If initialisation fails, rethrow a caught error, or throw a new one.

 #### `Mappable`